Illia-tsar/face-detection-with-fasterrcnn/README.md

 * Dataset: [Count the number of Faces present in an Image](https://www.kaggle.com/datasets/vin1234/count-the-number-of-faces-present-in-an-image?select=test.csv)
 * Library: [detectron2](https://detectron2.readthedocs.io/en/latest/)

 The mentioned dataset was used in conjunction with detectron2 in order to fine-tune *FasterRCNN*.
-The weights pretrained on ImageNet were used as a starting point.
-During this process, the first 2 stages of model's backbone were frozen.
-The *FasterRCNN* model was trained for 12000 iterations, having 1200 iterations reserved for warmup, increasing the learning rate linearly up to 0.0005.
-At iterations 3000 and 8000 learning rate was decreased by a factor of 0.1.
 The obtained metrics are shown in the table below:

 |   AP   |  AP50  |  AP75  |  APs   |  APm   |  APl   |
 |:------:|:------:|:------:|:------:|:------:|:------:|